Recyclable & Reusable Items

 Reusable Items

-Most of us have heard about the three "R"s - Reduce, Reuse and Recycle.
-There's a reason they are listed in that order - it's the hierarchy of handling solid waste.
-It's much better to reduce the amount of waste we generate in the first place as then we don't have to reuse it and there is no cost at all involved in either recycling it or disposing of it.
-Next, of course, it's better to find a way to reuse the item in some way than it is to have to incur costs to collect, transport and re-manufacture the product into a new item (recycle it).
-Take a few minutes and review examples of reusable items to see it there are some ways you can reuse the them, before they hit the recycling bin:
+Most of us have heard about the three "R"s - Reduce, Reuse, and Recycle.
+There's a reason they are listed in that order: the hierarchy of handling solid waste.
+It's much better to reduce the amount of waste we generate in the first place as then we don't have to reuse it, and there is no cost involved in either recycling it or disposing of it.
+Next, of course, it's better to find a way to reuse the item in some way than it is to incur costs to collect, transport, and re-manufacture the product into a new item (recycle it).
+Take a few minutes and review examples of reusable items to see if there are some ways you can reuse them before they hit the recycling bin:

 • Building materials - Habitat for Humanity has a great restore you need to check out